uranusjr/requirements-2.0/README.md

 ### Specifying dependencies

-A top level key `dependencies` points to a mapping, which contains all dependencies of this project.
-Here is one example (nested contents skipped for bfrevity; they will be discussed in later sections):
+Top-level key `dependencies` point to a mapping, which contain all dependencies of this project.
+Here is one example (nested contents skipped for brevity; they will be discussed in later sections):

 ```json
 {